Authority: Executive Vice Chancellor and Provost

 5. PERFORMANCE STANDARDS

 5.1 Determining overall performance.
-The balance of research, teaching, service, and extension and engagement is documented for each faculty member in their Statement of Faculty Responsibility.
+The balance of research, teaching, service, and extension and engagement is documented for each faculty member in their Statement of Faculty Responsibilities.
 In assessing research, teaching, service, and extension and engagement, the PTRC will also take into account the distinctive emphases of the faculty member’s plan of professional development and career goals.
 Administrative responsibilities or elevated demands in teaching and course development may cause the candidate to emphasize service or teaching more during a particular period; the PTRC should recognize these varying responsibilities through a flexible application of the criteria listed below.

 5.2 Assessment will be based on all activities relevant to research/scholarship, teaching, service, and engagement.
 It will be comprehensive and will include, but will not be limited to, such activities as listed below.